 ‘Creative process for me is always different, some are instant, some are like pulling teeth and it goes on for years, literally.
 You never can tell’.

-Bernie Torme is best known for playing guitar in Gillan, with the former Deep Purple vocalist Ian Gillan.
-Ahead of his Dublin Cowboy UK tour, Bernie Torme broke off rehearsals to talk to Just for the Record.
-With an 8 date tour coming up are you looking forward to it and how does it compare to the Gillan era tours of the late 70’s/80’s ?
+Bernie Torme is best known for playing guitar in Gillan with the former Deep Purple vocalist Ian Gillan.
+Ahead of his Dublin Cowboy UK tour, Bernie Torme broke off rehearsals to talk about his forthcoming eight date tour…..

 Also with Gillan we never did a run of more than 4 dates, Ian’s voice used to fuck up.
 I don’t need to worry about that because mine fucked up long ago!’

 When you were young was there a defining moment when you said to yourself “That’s what I’m gonna do” was it seeing a band play live, hearing or watching maybe The Beatles?

 ‘Thats a good question!
 Not sure there was ever a single defining moment though.
 I think generally it was the Rolling Stones followed by The Yardbirds with Jeff Beck if anything.

 I loved The Beatles, the songs definitely, but the guitar playing and sounds didn’t really hit me all that much, more the John Lennon voice, though.
 I loved the riffy stuff like Day Tripper and Ticket To Ride.